Roman and Mediaeval History, Illlustrated Travel Journals, Mediaeval Literature, Geology

 Robert the Bruce, born 1274 as son of Robert Bruce, 8th Lord of Annandale, and Marjorie, Countess of Carrick, became Robert I King of Scotland in March 1306 until his death in 1329.

 I'm not going into a detailed biography of Robert the Bruce, but here is some basic information: Edward I ruled Scotland as province of England since 1296.
-During the rebellion of William Wallace and other strives, Robert seems to have been on and off the English side until neither Edward nor the Scots really trusted him any longer.
+During the rebellion of William Wallace and its aftermath, Robert seems to have been on and off the English side until neither Edward nor the Scots really trusted him any longer.
 Clearly a survivor in the game of alliances and allegiances, though.
 What Robert really wanted was the Crown of Scotland to which his family held a claim.
 Unfortunately, so did several other powerful families like the Balliol and Comyn.
-Robert met with John III Comyn (the Red) in February 1306 to discuss matters.
+Robert met with John III Comyn the Red in February 1306 to discuss matters.
 Whether planned murder or temper getting he better of Robert - he stabbed John to death, and in a church to boot.
 So Robert the Bruce became King of Scotland and had a civil war with the Comyn allies on his hand right there.

-King Edward I took advantage of that messy situation, of course, supported the Comyns by sending an army (I'm not sure how much they liked that
+King Edward I took advantage of that messy situation, of course, and supported the Comyns by sending an army (I'm not sure how much they liked that

 sort of support), declared Bruce and his followers outlaws, and had the pope excommunicate Robert Bruce for murder.
 He defeated Bruce in battle and while Robert himself escaped, two of his brothers got captured and executed as traitors (the full hanging, drawing and quartering treatment), one of his sisters and his mistress, Isabella Countess of Buchan, were suspended from English castle walls in open cages.
 Robert himself fled into hiding and lived in caves.
 There's no shortage of those on the Scottish coast.